ros-controls/ros2_controllers/joint_trajectory_controller/doc/userdoc.rst

   Default: false

 allow_nonzero_velocity_at_trajectory_end (boolean)
-  If not set true, the last velocity point has to be zero or the goal will be rejected.
+  If false, the last velocity point has to be zero or the goal will be rejected.

   Default: true